Luis Saldaña

-Luis Saldaña (born January 27, 1991) is an American mixed martial artist who competes in the Featherweight division of the Ultimate Fighting Championship.
+Luis Saldaña (born January 27, 1991) is an American mixed martial artist who competed in the Featherweight division of the Ultimate Fighting Championship.

 Background

 Having his first boxing match at eight years old, he was introduced to the sport by his father.
-He won the 2009 Iowa Golden Gloves and won the silver three times.
+He the Iowa Silver Gloves three times and the 2009 Iowa Golden Gloves.

 Mixed martial arts career

 Early career

-Saldaña compiled a 14–6 record on the regional scene, with some highlights being capturing the Ascendancy FC Featherweight Title after anocking out Will Shutt with a high kick in the first round and winning the TFS Featherweight title vagainst Ramiro Hernandez via doctor stoppage.
+Saldaña compiled a 14–6 record on the regional scene, with some highlights being capturing the Ascendancy FC Featherweight Title after knocking out Will Shutt with a high kick in the first round and winning the TFS Featherweight title vagainst Ramiro Hernandez via doctor stoppage.
 His regional career culminated in a rear-naked choke victory in the second round against Carl Wittstock at LFA 60.

 Saldaña was invited to compete at Dana White's Contender Series 34 against Vince Murdock on November 4, 2020.
 He won the bout via third-round technical knockout and was awarded a contract with the UFC.

 Ultimate Fighting Championship

 Saldaña made his debut against Jordan Griffin on April 10, 2021 at UFC on ABC 2.
 He won the bout via controversial unanimous decision.
 16 out of 18 media scores gave it to Griffin.

 In his sophomore performance, Saldaña faced Austin Lingo on August 21, 2021 at UFC on ESPN: Cannonier vs. Gastelum.
 He lost the fight via unanimous decision.

 Saldaña faced Bruno Souza on March 26, 2022 at UFC on ESPN 33.
 He won the fight by unanimous decision.

 Saldaña faced Sean Woodson on August 20, 2022 at UFC 278.
 The bout was scored a split draw.

+On March 13, 2024, it was announced that Saldana was released from the UFC.